Call the park

 A communal site is available for on foot hikers and bikers at Bodega Dunes campground.
 The cost is $5.00 per person, per night.
 The site is located between sites 17 and 18.
 There is a fire ring, picnic table and food locker for communal use at this hike and bike site.
 This site is for the exclusive use of hikers and bikers that are not associated with any vehicle.
 Tokens for the showers are available when the kiosk is staffed.
 The token machine also accepts dollar bills.
 Most hiker/bikers camp for one night.
 Max stay is two nights and then campers must vacate the campsite.

-Willow Creek Environmental Camp- No dogs on road, beach or in campground.
+Willow Creek Environmental Camp- No dogs on entrance road or in campground.
 No group camping available.
 No horses.
 CURRENTLY OPEN- FIRE BAN in effect starting 08-19-21

 When open, Willow Creek Campground offers 11 first-come first-served primitive campsites.
 There are fire rings, picnic tables, and pit toilets available.
 All of the walk in campsites are within 1/4 mile from the parking lot and there is no running water.
 This is the only state park campground located near the Russian River.
 The sites are mostly shaded by willows and are relatively close to a large beach for swimming and fishing.
 Blue heron, egrets, osprey, and occasionally river otters can be seen by the river.
 To protect the wildlife, no dogs are allowed.
 These sites are not on the reservation system and are first-come, first-served only.
 Please only camp in the designated campsites.
 Camping outside of these designated campsites may result in a citation and ejection from the campground.
 You must self-register prior to occupying a campsite.
 There is no credit card payment capability.
 Pay fees with cash or check.
 Willow Creek Campground is a dry campground which means there is no water available.
 Please pack in/pack out all trash.